the-link2012/Advanced-Foods/Advanced Foods (link2012)/Readme.txt

 The campfire entity runs on 5hz, player ticking runs on 20hz.
 The whole thing is... surprisingly optimized and cheap as is.

-Options may be viewed in the scoreboard af.Options items = max # of items that may be cooked together
+Options may be viewed in the scoreboard af.options items = max # of items that may be cooked together multiplier = %multiplier to give when cooking (default 199/199%)

 Bugs and maxes:
-If 2 players finish eating food on the same tick, they will both get the same effect as one of the two players.
+If 2 players finish eating food on the same tick, they will both get the same effect as one of the two players (random).
+If you have two different regen potencies at or above 10 (i.e. 10 and 13) on a single cooked item, the lore hearts won't load.
+Also, just, don't do that.
+Keep all potencies at 5 so they can combine!
-A single cooked item can only have up to 50 different status effects (boohoo I know) Up to 13 status effects will show in the item lore.
+The multiplier option causes math errors at the tail of things, epsecially for low durations (healing).
+If you don't like this, change the multipliers in af:cooking/recursiveduration (1) and af:cooking/checkeffects (2) to not use option/dividers and instead use "*= 2 numbers" You can only have up to 50 potion effect combinations on a single cooked item (boohoo I know) Up to 13 status effects will show in the item lore.
 There is no limit on the hp recovery shown. https://i.imgur.com/VkFZ7iP.png
 Max shown potion potency is 10.
-After 5 default en_us.json needs to be updated.
+After 5, default en_us.json needs to be updated.